-On October 6, 2017, I dismissed the complaint against [the private program].
+On October 6, 2017, I dismissed the complaint against Woods Services.
 In the same order, I clarified that the scope of this hearing is limited to the question of which school district, Neshaminy or Cheltenham, is the Student's LEA for IDEA purposes.